kavnthir/dwm/README.md

 # dwm

-fork of dwm with patches applied and configured to be based and not cringe
+my build of dwm made for cool people like me